 Each applicant should include the table as a separate attachment to its application.
 The file should be named "Disclosure of Pending Applications."
-The applicant's Legal Name on the application must match the entity named on the disclosure of pending applications statement.
+The applicant's Legal Name on the

 Any applicant that does not have any pending applications as described above is to submit, as a separate attachment, a statement to this effect: "[Applicant Name on SF-424] does not have (and is not proposed as a subrecipient under) any pending applications submitted within the last 12 months for federally funded grants or cooperative agreements (or for subawards under federal grants or cooperative agreements) that request funding to support the same project being proposed in this application to OJP and that would cover any identical cost items outlined in the budget submitted as part of this application."